-Machines that can move slides, test tubes, or special carriers called microplates (which can hold as many as 1,536 separate liquid samples each!) tend to be mechanically complex and on the large side, in the range of breadboxes to full sized refrigerators.
+Machine designs that can move slides, test tubes, or special carriers called microplates (which can hold as many as 1,536 separate liquid samples each!) tend to be mechanically complex and on the large side, in the range of breadboxes to full-sized refrigerators.

 Whatever their size, the wider the motion range and the heavier the load, the greater the importance of minimizing vibration.
 Vibration is the enemy of reliability and accuracy.
 Figure 6 shows a stylized mechanism with an actuator (in this case a rotary motor), an end effector, and a mechanism base.